YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 The type double can replace with float, you can run the test.cpp file to test the algorithm.

-### T-SVD decomposition
+### tSVD decomposition
-T-SVD algorithm is implemented in tsvd.cpp file.
+tSVD algorithm is implemented in tsvd.cpp file.
 >template\<class T\>
 >struct tsvd{
 >&emsp;&emsp;  Tensor3D\<T\> U, Sigma, V;